Picking the Perfect Catheter Alternative

 For Him: There are wearable male incontinence products that boost confidence and prevent incontinence-related worries from slowing you down.
 The following are ideal for men recovering from prostate surgery or experiencing minor urinary control issues due to age or injury:

 How they work: Some are shaped like clamps that the penis is inserted into.
-Others essentially wrap around the penis shaft.
-Regardless of style, every penile clamp maintains blood flow throughout the penis while gently maintaining pressure on the urethra to prevent leakage.
+Others wrap around the penis shaft.
+Regardless of style, every penile clamp maintains blood flow throughout the penis while gently maintaining pressure on the urethra to prevent leakage of urine.

 - Tip: Travelers needn't worry; many incontinence clamps do not contain metal.
 These units slip through metal detectors at airports and other public venues.